RuurdBijlsma/media-analyzer/README.md

 - **GPS**: Gather GPS coordinates from exif, and reverse geocode to get the country, province and city.
+- **Exif**: Extract exif data/metadata from photos, videos, gifs, etc.
+- **Weather**: Get weather info at the time the photo/video was taken.
+    * temperature
+    * dewpoint
+    * relative humidity
+    * precipitation
+    * wind gust
+    * pressure
+    * sun hours
+    * condition
+* **Quality Detection**: Detect objectively measurable quality of images:
+  * Sharpness
+  * Noise
+  * Exposure
+  * Dynamic range
+  * Color clipping (white/black levels)
+  * A composite score is generated, so photos can be ranked by quality.
-- **Image Classification**: Identify objects, scene, activities, animals, and events present in images.
+- **Image Classification**: Identify objects, scene type, activities, animals, and events present in images.
 - **Image Captioning**: Generate descriptive captions for images using models like BLIP or LLM-based captioners.
+- **Embedding**: Generate clip embeddings for images and text.
+Can be used to cluster images or search semantically through images.
 - **Optical Character Recognition (OCR)**: Extract text from images to identify documents, receipts, menus, and more.
+- **LLM**: Get detailed image summary, more indepth than just a caption, using an LLM.
+Can also be used to generate a summary of a document shown in a photo or video.
 - **Facial Recognition**: Detect faces in images and provide details such as age, sex, bounding box, and facial landmarks.
 Includes an embedding of the face, which can be used for clustering.
 - **Datetime Taken**: Photo and video files are messy and have unreliable datetime tags.
 This packages uses six different methods with varying priority to get the datetime a photo is taken, including the timezone if possible.